princesingh6679/Netflix-Clone/README.md

 # Netflix-Clone
-The Netflix-Clone demo can be https://princesingh6679.github.io/Netflix-Clone/
+The Netflix-Clone demo can be live https://princesingh6679.github.io/Netflix-Clone/